Theory of topological modules and continuous linear maps. #

 Instances For

-equivalent to the type of continuous linear equivalences between M
+equivalent to the type of continuous linear equivalences between M and itself.

 Equations